BoyanZhou/LongStrain/Readme.md

 2. Download all files and deposit them under a directory.

 ## Usage
-The detailed introduction can be found in the WIKI: https://github.com/BoyanZhou/LongStrain/wiki
+The detailed introduction can be found in the WIKI: **https://github.com/BoyanZhou/LongStrain/wiki**

-* ```-l PATH/all_subjects.log``` is the absolute path of log file.

-**Warnning:** LongStrain works on longitudinal or concurrent samples, Does NOT work on a single sample.

 **Please contact boyanzhou1992@gmail.com for any questions or bug reporting.**